MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## HTTP Strict Transport Security {#hsts}

-By publishing a usable HTTPS RR, the server operator indicates that all useful HTTP resources on this Host ({{!I-D.draft-ietf-httpbis-semantics, Section 7.2}}) are reachable over HTTPS, similar to HTTP Strict Transport Security {{HSTS}}.
-If this is not true, the operator MUST NOT publish an HTTPS RR.
+An HTTPS RR directs the client to communicate with this host only over a secure transport, similar to HTTP Strict Transport Security {{HSTS}}.
 Prior to making an "http" scheme request, the client SHOULD perform a lookup to determine if any HTTPS RRs exist for that origin.
 To do so, the client SHOULD construct a corresponding "https" URL as follows: